Sarth6961/Python-Weight-Conversion-GUI/README.md

 # Python-Weight-Conversion-GUI
-et’s create a GUI based weight converter that accepts a kilogram input value and converts that value to grams, pounds, and ounces when the user clicks the Convert button.
+Let’s create a GUI based weight converter that accepts a kilogram input value and converts that value to grams, pounds, and ounces when the user clicks the Convert button.